yunmingxiao/academic-kickstart/content/publication/24SIGCOMM-MegaTE/index.md

 publication_topics: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In ACM *SIGCOMM'24* #In Proceedings of the *ACM on Measurement and Analysis of Computing Systems*
+publication: In Proceedings of *the ACM SIGCOMM 2024 Conference*.
-publication_short: In *SIGCOMM'24*
+publication_short: SIGCOMM'24

 abstract: "In today’s virtualized cloud, containers and virtual machines (VMs) are prevailing methods to deploy applications with different tenant